dahimbis/dahimbis/README.md

 I love working with students and children through STEM outreach programs.
 I am also currently writing research papers on STEM experiences, best practices, effectiveness of STEM outreach programs.
 I am a Member of IEEE and enjoy volunteering for conferences, workshops, and community-engaging activities that have a positive impact on humanity.
 I also enjoy exploring new places, regions, cities, and countries whenever possible, thinking about visiting Mars too.
-Lastly, I am passionate about AI in Education, Digital Health, Public Administration, and AI for Social Good.
+Lastly, I am passionate about AI in Education, Digital Health, Public Administration and Policy, and AI for Social Good.

 **Chat with me**